Has My Email Been Breached? Check Free in 30 Seconds (2026)

 Enable 2FA on every account that supports it

-Prioritize email, banking, and social media accounts.
+Prioritize email, banking and social media accounts.
 An attacker with your email password can reset passwords on other services, creating a cascade effect.
 Two-factor authentication breaks that chain even if your password is exposed.

-Use email aliases for signups
+Use email aliases when signing up

 Monitor your exposure continuously